Ventolus/crypto-snake-battle/README.md

 # 🐍💰 Crypto Snake Battle

-**Multiplayer Snake Game with Play-to-Earn on Base Network**
+**Play-to-Earn Snake Game on Base Network**

 Play the classic Snake game with a crypto twist!
-Collect Bitcoin, Ethereum, and other crypto coins while battling against a friend.
-Earn $SNAKE tokens for your high scores and mint exclusive Genesis NFTs.
+Collect Bitcoin, Ethereum, and other crypto coins to earn $SNAKE tokens.
+Mint exclusive Genesis NFTs and compete on the leaderboard.

 ## 🎮 Play Now